open-telemetry/opentelemetry-collector-contrib/exporter/opensearchexporter/README.md

 - `endpoints`: List of OpenSearch URLs.
 If endpoints is missing, the OPENSEARCH_URL environment variable will be used.
 - `num_workers` (optional): Number of workers publishing bulk requests concurrently.
+Defaults to `runtime.NumCPU()`, which returns the number of logical CPUs usable by the current process.
 - `dataset` (default=`default`) a user-provided label.
 It is used to construct the name of the destination index or data stream.
 - `namespace` (default=`namespace`)a user-provided label.
 It is used to construct the name of the destination index or data stream.
 - `flush`: Event bulk buffer flush settings